TrishaAce/Sample-project/README.md

 # Simple Java Project
-  a demo project that can you use with [Buddy Continuous Deployment](https://buddy.works).
+  This is a demo project that can you use with [Buddy Continuous Deployment](https://buddy.works).